With the rescinding of Covid protocols, weddings have resumed at St James’s without restrictions. Read on, and we’d love to hear from you!

-Your special day at St James’s
+Your blessed day at St James’s

 As the parish church for Enfield Highway and Brimsdown, St James’s is a place for all of life’s great events, including celebrating two people making a life together.